jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

 ## Stock Adjustment & Stock Take

-- Allow user to key-in quantity in and out from the system, just like combination of stock received and stock issue, normally use it for stock take purpose.
+- Allows users to key in quantities in and out of the system, similar to a combination of stock received and stock issued.
+It is normally used for stock-taking purposes.
 (Stock > Stock Adjustment > New).

 ### How SQL System can help during Stock Take ?